Runtime Security for Claude Enterprise

 A developer asks Claude to analyze a repository.

-A hidden instruction inside the repository attempts to manipulate Claude's behavior and influence downstream actions.
+A hidden instruction embedded in the repository attempts to manipulate the model's behavior and influence downstream actions.

 Daylight detects the prompt injection attempt using Claude runtime telemetry.

-Claude activity is correlated with identity, endpoint, SaaS, and cloud telemetry to determine whether the prompt injection successfully influenced behavior and whether sensitive data was exposed.
+Claude activity is correlated with identity, endpoint, SaaS, and cloud telemetry to determine whether the attempt resulted in unauthorized actions or sensitive data exposure.

-The result is a complete investigation explaining what happened, what actions occurred, and whether remediation is required.
+The result is a complete investigation explaining what occurred, why it was flagged, and whether remediation is required.

 The output of this integration is not another stream of AI-related alerts.